 9. Carry out the experiment

 Once every aspect of the design is finalised the experiment can be carried out.
+You can refer back to your EDA diagram whilst performing your experiment to ensure you carry out randomisation, blinding/masking and data collection steps as planned.

 10. Update the diagram